ros-workshop/manipulation/README.md

 **ACTION**
 Install moveit-setup-assistant

-Utimatly, the setup assistant will help us create a package containing all the moveit configuration files along with launch files to get the robot up and running.
+Ultimately, the setup assistant will help us create a package containing all the moveit configuration files along with launch files to get the robot up and running.

 **ACTION**
-Launch the moveit-setup assistant and load the brocken moveit configuration file.
+Launch the moveit-setup assistant and load the broken moveit configuration file.

 <details><summary>Click for Hint</summary>